The MPRE

-Preparing for the MPRE involves familiarizing yourself with, and committing to memory the subject matter: The Model Rules of Professional Conduct and the Model Code of Judicial Conduct.
+Preparing for the MPRE involves familiarizing yourself with, and committing to memory, the subject matter which includes the Model Rules of Professional Conduct and the Model Code of Judicial Conduct.

 Most Commercial bar courses provide free MPRE courses.
 The courses provide outlines and lecture materials, strategy lessons, and provide practice questions.
 These companies have gathered and packaged the relevant materials to make the most use of your time.